Module Catalogue 2023/24

 Teaching Rationale And Relationship

-Lectures and non-synchronous lecture materials will introduce topics and provide expert orientation and exposition on a broad range of themes and issues, supplemented by the module reading list.
-In-person lectures will provide opportunities for dialogue, while lecture materials can be reviewed at any time across the week and revisited numerous times afterwards.
+Lectures will introduce topics and provide expert orientation and exposition on a broad range of themes and issues, supplemented by the module reading list.
+In-person lectures will provide opportunities for dialogue.
+The use of RECAP will mean that lecture recordings can be reviewed at any time subsequently and revisited numerous times afterwards.
 In the event that on-campus sessions need to be reduced, there is the capacity to present recorded materials asynchronously and retain timetabled slots for live discussion of these materials.

-Seminars will also consolidate the learning progress from lectures, lecture materials, and weekly readings by enabling students to focus on connected issues and material in greater depth.
+Seminars will also consolidate the learning progress from lectures and any weekly readings by enabling students to focus on connected issues and material in greater depth.
 Seminars will be student-led and facilitated by teaching staff, and will hinge upon group discussion and debate about materials circulated in advance (for example, sets of evidence, scholarship, and questions).
 In the event that on-campus sessions need to be reduced, there is the capacity to hold live seminar discussions online and retain timetabled slots.

 Reading Lists